abuseofnotation/abuseofnotation.github.io/scratchpads/zen.md

 The division between dreams and reality, between what we want and what we can have is a division between brain representations and actual states of affairs.
 It is a sign that the dream is rudimentary, e.g. the dream of driving a sport car with a beautiful guy or gall and a bag of cash on the back seat is rudimentary and therefore unattainable just by its inner inconsistensies (e.g. sport cars don't have back seats).
 To realize it, we need to understand what it really represents, to make it ours

+Short guide to Zen meditation
+---
+1. Sit on a pillow, as close to half lotus as you can without making yourself uncomfortable.
+Both knees should touch the ground.
+Spine should pierce the ceiling.22.
+Don't move for 30 minutes (except to better your pose).
+Disregard any distractions, including pain.
+3. When the thoughts come, try to let them pass and to concentrate on your breath and your posture instead.
+Stare at the floor without expecting anything to happen.Think of not thinking.

+Time and time again you would find yourself indulged in your usual thoughts (the ones you think when you are waiting for the subway, for example).
+When this happens, don't feel bad, just say to yourself "Oh, I was meditating" and go back to counting your breath or concentrating on your posture etc. Do this again and again and eventually you will adopt the correct state of mind.

+It's important to schedule your sessions in advance and determine how much time you would spend sitting (be it 30 minutes or some other duration), cause otherwise your would be trusting your brain as to how much and how often is enough, and you should not thrust your brain when it comes to meditation - meditation is to go beyond what you can comprehend with your brain.

+In order to avoid knee injuries while sitting in half-lotus, remember that the bending of the leg should come from the hip joints (which are designed to move and twist in all directions) and not from the knees (which are designed to move in only one direction).